 The most accurate way to determine one’s health based on weight and fat distribution is through a full-body scan, like a DEXA Scan.
 This uses a special technology that measures precisely the amount of fat, lean mass, and bone density in an individual and can also show you where the most fat is located.
 You can ask your physician about getting a full-body scan.
 In some cases, it may be covered by insurance, with others you might be asked to cover it out of pocket.
 I believe it can be a great tool to measure progress when you are undergoing a personal transformation.

 Another Way To Measure Obesity – Waist To Hip Ratio

-If you are not satisfied with your BMI results but do not want to pay for a full body scan, another way to measure if your weight is in the obese category is calculating your waist-to-hip ratio.
+If you are not satisfied with your BMI results but do not want to pay for a full-body scan, another way to measure if your weight is in the obese category is by calculating your waist-to-hip ratio.
 All you need is a long measuring tap.
 Simply measure the circumference of your waist and your hips.
 Take your waist measurement and divide it by your hip measurement.

 Male Waist To Hip Ratio